Fast Phylogeny Support (phyloFast):

 User-specified spatial distances can be more widely used in spatial random models.
 However, some models are more flexible with spatial coordinates.
 Most importantly, Gaussian Predictive Process (GPP) needs spatial coordinate data.

-is normally a numeric matrix, but now it is allowed
+Species data Y is normally a numeric matrix, but now it is allowed

 to use numeric data frames, or in univariate models, a numeric vector.

-can be used for measured covariates for fixed effects
+A tibble can be used for measured covariates for fixed effects

-in addition to a data frame (the wish of Github
+XData in addition to a data frame (the wish of Github

 issue #37).

-ibutions can be abbreviated in Hmsc
+The names of distributions can be abbreviated in Hmsc definition

 as long as the names are unique.

-is more robust against results of poorly fitting
+computeWAIC is more robust against results of poorly fitting

 models, and it is now possible to evaluate WAIC separately for each